Acumatica/ACUCustomizationUtil/doc/ACUProjectReference.md

 > If a project is created from scratch, it must be created in a modern style.

-> Classic style projects must be converted according to these guidelines.
+> Classically styled projects should be converted according to these guidelines in order for them to use ACUCustomizationUtil.

 ### Structure of directories and files